jkustan84/plcnext-webkit-node/README.md

 <br></br>
 # **Nginx Web Server Configurations**
-Some guidelines for modifying the Nginx web server configuration.
+Some guidelines for modifying the default Nginx web server configuration for a better user experience.
 <br></br>

 ## **nginx.conf**